gbannerman/bofin/README.md

 During install, a `.bofin-conf.yaml` file will be created in your home directory.
 You should update this with the required information.

 You should also create a `.env.template` file in your `boot_dir`.
-This template will be used to generate your `.env` file when the `bootenv` command is run.
+This template will be used to generate your `.env` file when boot-related command is run.
 The following variables should be added to your `.env.example` and will be replaced when generating your `.env`:

 - {{.ApiAccessToken}}
 - {{.WeblinkStagingDomain}}